rust-practice/cargo-leet/CONTRIBUTING.md

 The best place to start is to check the [issues](https://github.com/rust-practice/cargo-leet) for something that interests you.
-There are also other thing in [discussion](https://github.com/rust-practice/cargo-leet/discussions) feel free to pick from there as well.
+There are also other options in [discussions](https://github.com/rust-practice/cargo-leet/discussions), so feel free to pick from there as well.

 ## Bug Reports